Wilfrid Lindsell: Second World War

-At the end of 1943 he moved east to become principal administrative officer in GHQ India prepared General Slim's Fourteenth Army to attack the Japanese in Burma.
+At the end of 1943 Lindsell moved east to become principal administrative officer in GHQ India prepared General Sir William Slim's Fourteenth Army to attack the Japanese in Burma.
 Here he played the most significant role in mobilising Indian resources, establishing production capabilities and building the foundations for the Indian defence industry.
 After returning from India he was attached to the Board of Trade to co-ordinate the clearing of factories for peacetime production.

 Postwar

-He retired from the army in December 1945.
+Lindsell retired from the army in December 1945.
 He was awarded the Legion of Merit honour by the American government with Degree of Commander on 17 October 1946.

 He became governor and commandant of the Church Lads' Brigade (1948–1954) and was a Church Commissioner (1948–1959).
 From 1946 to 1955 he was chairman of the board of Ely Breweries.
 He was awarded an honorary doctorate by Aberdeen University.

-He married Marjorie Ellis (died 1957) (OBE 1946).
+He married Marjorie Ellis (died 1957).
 They had two daughters and a son who died in infancy.
 In 1958 he married Evelyn Nairn (died 1982).
 He died in London on 2 May 1973.